MyBoi50/AI-Driven-Web-Application-Firewall-WAF-/README.md

-AI-Powered Web Application Firewall (WAF)
+AI-Powered Web Application Firewall (WAF) ----- This is Completely CLI Based Model.

 🚀 A self-learning Web Application Firewall built with FastAPI and Machine Learning.
 It protects a vulnerable backend app by detecting and blocking malicious requests such as SQL Injection, XSS, Command Injection, and Path Traversal.